1997 Melavalavu massacre: Background

-The Melavalavu panchayat located near Melur in Madurai district.
+The Melavalavu panchayat is located in Melur Taluk, Madurai District.
 Melavalavu village, is dominated by the people of Kallar(Thevar) caste, while the people of the Scheduled Castes are a minority in the village residing mostly in Ambedkar Nagar area.
 The village Panchayat was allocated to the members of the Scheduled Castes as a reserved constituency in 1996 by the government.
 But the Dalits were threatened by the dominant castes that they should not contest the election as the Head of the Village Panchayat.

 Following this, elections were held on 31 December 1996 due to the inability to hold elections on 9 October 1996 and 28 December 1996.
 Murugesan, a member of the Dalit community won the election.
 He went to the district collectors Office and asked the district collector and the Tamil Nadu government for protection for himself and his dependents after threats by dominant caste members who denied Dalits as their president and vice president of Panchayat.
 He along with six other men were murdered when they were returning in a town bus from Madurai after meeting the Collector office on 30 June 1997.
 The gang stopped the town bus near the village tank and hacked the Dalits to death.

 Village Panchayat President, Murugesan, Vice President Mukan, Raja, Sellathurai, Sevmoorthy, Bhupathi and Soundarrajan were murdered.
 The Village Panchayat President K.Murugesan's head was cut off and thrown into a well, half a kilometer away.